Gum Disease Columbia MD

 What are some symptoms of the early stages of gum disease?

 Receding gums, sensitivity to brushing and flossing, red gums, loose teeth, and bad breath are all early symptoms of gum disease.
-If you are experiencing any of these symptoms for an extended period of time you should go see your dentist and ask if they are concerned about your gum health.
+If you are experiencing any of these symptoms for an extended period of time, you should see your dentist and ask if they are concerned about your gum health.

 What causes periodontal disease?